noam-kimhi/university-summaries/README.md

-# university-summaries 🎓
+# University Summaries 🎓
 Welcome to my repository of **university course summaries**.
-This repo contains summaries of the courses I have taken at Hebrew University of Jerusalem and is intended for **personal study and educational purposes**.
+This repo contains summaries of some of the courses I have taken at Hebrew University of Jerusalem and is intended for **personal study and educational purposes**.

+(づ｡◕‿‿◕｡)づ ✨ _Good Luck!_ ✨

 ---